 The inoculated material is placed in large jars with wide mouths.
 The jars are placed into trays, and then on shelves, which fill large rooms.
 The mushrooms grow rapidly in the controlled conditions, and they are monitored and harvested at the optimum time.
 Because they are not on the forest floor, these mushrooms are not subject to insects and other factors in nature that can compromise their quality.

-The organic mushroom farm grows several tasty varieties of mushroom.
+The organic mushroom farm grows several tasty varieties of mushrooms.
 We offer a selection of these in our Organic Chef’s Mushroom Mix.
 This mix is a favorite of our chef clients, but we package it for the home cook in a 1 lb container.
 See below for more details about each mushroom.

-Trumpet Royale – firm, meaty, porcini-like texture.
+King Trumpet – firm, meaty, porcini-like texture.
 The caps can span up to two inches and they have compact stems.
 The cap and stem have the same texture and flavor, so you can halve the mushroom and toss with olive oil, then grill.
 Or sauté in butter and pair with Chardonnay.

 White Beech – small white mushrooms with one-inch caps and crunchy texture.
 Excellent with seafood and shellfish.
 Cook in olive oil, duck fat or butter.
-Pairs well with garlic, parsley, tarragon, red bell pepper, tomato, citrus juice.
+Pairs well with garlic, parsley, tarragon, red bell pepper, tomato, and citrus juice.
 Drink Sauvignon Blanc with this one.

 Hon-shimeji – similar to the White Beech, with a crunchy texture and a mild seafood flavor.
 Caps are one inch and lightly marbled tan or mocha.
 Small clusters can be roasted in the oven to concentrate flavors.
-Pairs with light red wines or Sauvignon Blanc, seafood, grilled veal, almond, goat cheese and thyme.
+Pairs with light red wines or Sauvignon Blanc, seafood, grilled veal, almond, goat cheese, and thyme.